Cardinals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

+- In five games as the underdog over the last 10 matchups, the Cardinals have a record of 1-4.

+- When it comes to the over/under, the Cardinals and their foes are 6-3-1 in their previous 10 contests.

-- The last 10 Cardinals games have not had a spread set by bookmakers.
+- The Cardinals' previous 10 matchups have not had a spread set by bookmakers.

 Cardinals Betting Records & Stats

-- The Cardinals have been victorious in two of the eight contests they have been chosen as underdogs in this season.
+- The Cardinals have come away with two wins in the eight contests they have been listed as the underdogs in this season.

-- St. Louis has entered four games this season as the underdog by +120 or more and is 1-3 in those contests.
+- This season, St. Louis has won one of its four games when it's the underdog by at least +125 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Cardinals have a 45.5% chance of pulling out a win.
+- The moneyline set for this matchup implies the Cardinals have a 44.4% chance of walking away with the win.

-- So far this season, St. Louis and its opponents have hit the over in 12 of its 26 games with a total.
+- St. Louis' games have gone over the total in 12 of its 26 chances.

 - The Cardinals have played just one game with a spread this season and did not cover in that contest.